 }

-In this case, before throwing the exception back to the caller, myMethod is providing some extra information that will hopefully be important when troubleshooting.
+In this case, before throwing the exception back to the caller, myMethod is providing some extra information that will hopefully be important and useful to you when troubleshooting.
+But how do you get that information for troubleshooting?

 How to leverage Honeybadger for exception handling

-However, sometimes, this is not the case, especially when you just finished developing your application, and it's still in beta.
+However, sometimes, this is not the case, especially when you just finished developing your application and it's still in beta.
+Even mature applications eventually run into uncaught exceptions that can cause serious problems for users.

 In these situations, you'll want to get as much information as possible about exceptions that happen when users are interacting with your application.

-Depending on how your PHP is configured, you'll find this information in a log file.
-It will look something like this:
+Depending on how your PHP web application is configured, you'll find this information somewhere in a log file.
+The exception details will usually look something like this:

 PHP Fatal error: Uncaught Exception in script.php:35